March (comics): Book One

-Although his parents had raised him to stay out of trouble, other members of his family encourage his interests in civil rights, such as his maternal uncle Otis Carter, a teacher and school principal who had long noted something special in Lewis.
+Although his parents had raised him to stay out of trouble, other members of his family encouraged his interests in civil rights, such as his maternal uncle Otis Carter, a teacher and school principal who had long noted something special in Lewis.
 Carter took Lewis on Lewis' first trip north in June 1951, driving through the segregated South to Buffalo, New York, whose busy and unsegregated urban life was an "otherworldly experience" for young Lewis.
 Though happy when he returned home, home never felt the same to him.
 When he started school again months later, he began riding the bus to school, whose segregated nature was another reminder of how different the lives of Lewis and his siblings were from those of white children.
 Though Lewis enjoyed school, it was sometimes a luxury his family could not afford during planting and harvesting season, when they kept him at home to work on the farm.
 Lewis responded by sneaking off to school, despite scoldings by his father.
 In May 1954, near the end of Lewis' freshman year in high school, when the U.S. Supreme Court's decision in the Brown v.
-Board of Education of Topeka case ruled public school segregation unconstitutional, Lewis thought it would improve his schooling, but his parents continued to advise him to not cause trouble.
+Board of Education of Topeka case ruled public school segregation unconstitutional, Lewis thought it would improve his schooling, but his parents continued to advise him not to cause trouble.
 He also noticed that the injustices against blacks were not mentioned by local church ministers and that his minister drove a very nice automobile.
 One Sunday morning in early 1955, Lewis was listening to the radio station WRMA Montgomery, when he heard a sermon by Martin Luther King Jr. Profoundly inspired by King's social gospel and other aspects of the Civil Rights Movement, Lewis, five days before his sixteenth birthday, preached his first public sermon.
 This event was publicized in the Montgomery Advertiser, marking the first time Lewis saw his name in print.
 Lewis subsequently attended American Baptist Theological Seminary in Nashville while washing dishes to make money.
 Wanting to do more for the movement, he repeatedly applied as a transfer student to Troy University, where no black student was allowed, only to be rejected.
 Lewis wrote to civil rights leaders Ralph Abernathy and Fred Gray, who arranged a meeting between Lewis and King.
-King explained that to attend Troy, they would have to sue the state of Alabama and the Board of Education and that because Lewis was not old enough to file a suit, he would have to get his parents' permission.
+King explained that to attend Troy, they would have to sue the state of Alabama and the Board of Education, and that because Lewis was not old enough to file a suit, he would have to get his parents' permission.
 Fearful for both their lives and those of their loved ones, Lewis' parents refused.